-A series of public events in 2016 and 2017 to explore rapid transitions and different experiences of transformations.
+A series of events in 2016-2017 to explore the possibilities of rapid transitions and other transformations, through a series of case studies and public discussions.

 Hosted by the New Weather Institute and the ESRC STEPS Centre, the Transformations events aim to change the conversation about transition in the UK.
 Through a series of public discussions, we will gather opinions and provoke debate about how to facilitate the speed and scale of transitions to more sustainable futures.